mel-project/docs.themelio.org/content/table-of-contents/_index.en.md

 On the other hand, Themelio’s design is firmly centered around decoupling the blockchain from user-facing applications.
 Themelio does one thing --- provide robust low-level functionality critical to secure decentralized apps --- and strives to do it very well.

 In fact, we aim to develop a protocol flexible and robust enough to never need change.
-Themelio will be _completely governance-free_ **(TODO: link something that describes Themelio's governance strategy?)** after the stable network launches, simply sidestepping the [contentious problem of coordinating consensus-critical protocol upgrades](https://nullchinchilla.me/against-blockchain-governance/).
+Themelio will be _completely governance-free_ after the stable network launches, simply sidestepping the [contentious problem of coordinating consensus-critical protocol upgrades](https://nullchinchilla.me/against-blockchain-governance/).

 We envision Themelio as a radically simple, stable, and long-term foundation that can power a vast and diverse ecosystem.
 As such, we expect Themelio to play a fundamental and ubiquitous role in the security infrastructure of a new and decentralized Internet, much like how IP, "immutable" [since 1983](https://tools.ietf.org/html/rfc791), still underpins Internet communication.